github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 The CodeQL library for C# analysis exposes the following extensible predicates:

 - ``sourceModel(namespace, type, subtypes, name, signature, ext, output, kind, provenance)``.
 This is used to model sources of potentially tainted data.
+The ``kind`` of the sources defined using this predicate determine which threat model they are associated with.
+Different threat models can be used to customize the sources used in an analysis.
+For more information, see ":ref:`Threat models <threat-models-csharp>`."
 - ``sinkModel(namespace, type, subtypes, name, signature, ext, input, kind, provenance)``.
 This is used to model sinks where tainted data may be used in a way that makes the code vulnerable.
 - ``summaryModel(namespace, type, subtypes, name, signature, ext, input, output, kind, provenance)``.
 This is used to model flow through elements.
 - ``neutralModel(namespace, type, name, signature, kind, provenance)``.
 This is similar to a summary model but used to model the flow of values that have only a minor impact on the dataflow analysis.
 Manual neutral models (those with a provenance such as ``manual`` or ``ai-manual``) can be used to override generated summary models (those with a provenance such as ``df-generated``), so that the summary model will be ignored.
 Other than that, neutral models have no effect.